 Whether to add berries to this gluten free Dutch baby is up to you.
 Almond flour batter is not as absorbent as wheat flour batter.
 So I find that the juices released by the blueberries can make the Dutch baby slightly soggy.

 So my own preference is to serve the berries on the side.
 But my kids love them baked into the pancakes, and good mother that I am, I happily oblige. 🙂

 - 4 tablespoons unsalted butter, divided

 - 4 large eggs

-- 1 cup whole milk (use coconut milk for a Paleo version)
+- 1 cup whole milk (or coconut milk)

 - 2 teaspoons fresh lemon juice

 - 1 teaspoon vanilla extract